Coronavirus and chronic diseases: what to do to those at risk

 Caroline Eybragems, director of the charity Age UK, encourages those who have older relatives and friends to regularly learn about their well-being.

 Anyone for whom dangerous viral diseases, such as ARI or influenza, should do whatever is necessary to minimize the risk of infection.

 When new symptoms - severe cough and high fever - appear, you should definitely stay at home.
 If after seven days your symptoms worsen, or at least have not improved, you should call your family doctor or the coronavirus hotline.

 Type 1 and type 2 diabetics also have a risk of severe coronavirus infection.

-“Covid-19 can lead to complications in patients with diabetes,” says Dan Howart, chairman of the healthcare program at Diabetes UK.
-If you develop new symptoms like diabetes, such as coughing, fever, and difficulty breathing, you should especially monitor your blood sugar. ”
+“Covid-19 can lead to complications in people with diabetes,” said Dan Howarth, chairman of the healthcare program at Diabetes UK.
+If you develop new symptoms with diabetes, such as coughing, fever and shortness of breath, you should be especially careful about your blood sugar. ”

 When these symptoms appear, you need to stay at home for a week, continuing to take your usual medications.
 Do not go to a clinic, pharmacy or hospital, even if such a visit has been previously planned.
 Call the hotline if you feel that you are not coping with the symptoms.

 If you regularly measure your blood glucose as recommended by your doctor, do it even more often.
 If you are not doing this at home, watch for signs of hyperglycemia, such as excessive thirst, excessive urination (especially at night), headache, fatigue, and lethargy.
 Call your doctor if you feel anything like this.